 22. In London, foxes are domesticating themselves.

-A study looking at urban foxes in London revealed something surprising: They are starting to look more like domesticated dogs.
+A study looking at urban foxes in London revealed something surprising: They’re starting to look more like domesticated dogs.
 Compared to their rural relatives, London foxes have shorter snouts and smaller brains.
-While it's unclear why this is, the strange part is that the foxes are doing this to themselves.
+While it’s unclear why this is, the strange part is that the foxes are doing this to themselves.
 As evolutionary biologist Kevin Parsons explained to the BBC, “This is the result of foxes that have decided to live near people, showing these traits that make them look more like domesticated animals.”

 23. Bat-eared foxes listen for insects.

-The bat-eared fox is aptly named, not just because of its 5-inch ears, but because of what it uses those ears for—like the bat, it listens for insects.
+The bat-eared fox is aptly named, not just because of its 5-inch ears, but because of what it uses those ears for—like bats, it listens for insects.
 On a typical night, it walks along the African savannah, listening for prey digging underground.
 Although the fox eats a variety of insects and lizards, most of its diet is made up of termites.
 In fact, the bat-eared fox often makes its home in termite mounds, which it usually cleans out of inhabitants before moving in.

 24. Charles Darwin discovered a fox species.

-During his voyage on the Beagle, Charles Darwin discovered a small fox on Chiloé Island off the coast of Chile.
+During his voyage on the HMS Beagle, Charles Darwin discovered a small fox on Chiloé Island off the coast of Chile.
 The fox was sitting on a rocky cliff gazing curiously at the ship anchored offshore.
 Darwin wrote, “He was so intently absorbed in watching the work of the officers, that I was able, by quietly walking up behind, to knock him on the head with my geological hammer.”